Daniel Chapter Two:

 For this reason, the king was angry and very furious and gave a command to destroy all the wise men of Babylon.
 So the decree went out, and they began killing the wise men; and they sought Daniel and his companions, to kill them.

 The king responded in the same way any ruling despot would.
 The ability to cry out, “Off with their heads!” is usually only reserved for great kings who have scary powers over others.
 King Nebuchadnezzar did have such power.
 To resist his will meant death if his mood was poor.

-He was having nightmares so his mood was worse than poor.
+The king was having nightmares so he was in a rotten mood.
 He proceeded to declare the death penalty upon the whole group of fake fortune-tellers.

 He would not tolerate supposed wise men who were wise enough to know and interpret dreams.